AWS-Cloud-Drops-Builders-Edition/show/episode/11/README.md

 #### O que pedimos?

-> Regarding the frontend, if you're unsure about which technology to use, our team is proficient in JavaScript.
+> Regarding the frontend, we are unsure about which technology to use, our team is proficient in JavaScript.
 What other options would you like us to consider?

 #### Resposta do Amazon Q Developer